velvia/presentations/2014-filodb/filodb.md

 ## Version Control

 Writers must provide their own external synchronization mechanism to make sure they are all writing the same version.

 ---

+## Versioning and Cassandra

+* In the future, we could potentially use stored procedures (Cassandra 3.0) for
+    - efficient reading of relevant versions (server side skipping of data)
+    - help with compaction of versions
+* HBase would be easier actually due to the built in versioning API

+---